git-gfischer/Install_OpenCV4.4.0_Jetson/README.md

-# Install OpenCV 4.4.0 on Jetson TX2
+# Install OpenCV 4.4.0 on Jetson

-Install Opencv 4.4.0 on NVIDIA Jetson TX2 development kit.
+Install Opencv 4.4.0 on NVIDIA Jetson TX2 and Nano development kit.

 This OpenCV installer was tested on Jetson TX2 board with:
 * nvidia-jetpack(L4T): 4.6.2-b5.